 Cooperation between HEIs and host organisations is also beneficial for the HE institutions.
 In addition to a space for traineeships with selected employers, the cooperation ensures direct contact with industry experts, who may participate in innovating study courses/subjects, implementing R&D projects, etc.

 The PU has been offering Erasmus+ (former Erasmus) traineeships to students across all its facuties since 2007/2008, the year it was awarded the Extended Erasmus University Charter (present Erasmus Charter for Higher Education).
-Since then the University has arranged 856 work mobilities with a number of outstanding employers.
 The first graduates underwent traineeships in 2014/2015.

 For more information about the programme, please refer to: